albar965/littlenavmap-manual/src/en/OPTIONS.rst

 Change display options affecting map and partly elevation profile display.
 In the tooltips you will find information about whether the corresponding setting affects the altitude profile or not.

-Input fields as the same types as on page :ref:`map-display`.
+Input fields are the same types as on page :ref:`map-display`.

 .. _map-display-user:
 .. _page9: